alhajee/ckan/doc/maintaining/tracking.rst

 Sorting Datasets by Popularity
 ==============================

-Once you've enabled page view tracking on your CKAN site, you can view datasets most-popular-first by selecting ``Popular`` from the ``Order by:`` dropdown on the dataset search page:
+Once you've enabled page view tracking on your FMLD site, you can view datasets most-popular-first by selecting ``Popular`` from the ``Order by:`` dropdown on the dataset search page: